WORLD PATENT & TRADEMARKOSAKA

 2. PCT application deemed patentable by the Japan Patent Office or the Israel Patent Office serving as an international searching authority or an international preliminary examination organization

-In 2016, applications utilizing the PPH in Israel numbered 462, which is drastically larger than 309 in the previous year.
+In 2016, applications utilizing the PPH in Israel numbered 462, which is a huge increase over the previous year (309 applications).